I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

-The main building on Wenceslas Square houses the archaeological and historical section on prehistory and early history of today’s territory.
+The main building on Wenceslas Square houses the archaeological and historical section on the prehistory and early history of today’s territory.
 Also, there is a mineralogical, a zoological, and an anthropological division.

 After a seven-year extensive renovation, the museum was reopened in 2018.

-Although most of the interior is from artists who also furnished the National Theater, the building should not only stand out for its monumentality, but also for its functionality.
+Although most of the interior is from artists who also furnished the National Theater, the building should not only stand out for its monumentality but also for its functionality.

 Nevertheless, the entrance hall is adorned with bronze statues of Libuše, Přemysl the plowman, Ottokar II.
-Přemysl, and Prince Wenceslaus of Bohemia and famous grounds of Czech history are depicted on the walls.
+Přemysl, and Prince Wenceslaus of Bohemia, and famous grounds of Czech history are depicted on the walls.